ryanhugh/searchneu/README.md

 2. Run `npm start`

 3. Congratulations!
-You now have a blank `Hello world` starting app
+You now have a blank `Hello world` starting app.

 # Scripts